Vyral/base-template/_drafts/what-low-inventory-means-for-sellers-in-our-market.md

 {% include youtube.html %}

+<center><em>Inventory is low, which means it’s a great time to sell in our market.</em></center>

-Where has the inventory gone?
+<br>Where has the inventory gone?
 That’s the question everyone’s asking.

 Buyers are out in full force because interest rates are once again at an all-time low. **It’s a wonderful time to buy, houses are selling quickly, and we’re seeing multiple-offer situations again**.